 We Love Steilacoom Association Food Pantry

 The Association operates a food bank for low-income individuals and families.
 Additionally, the Association provides need-based assistance for utility payments and, to the extent funds are available, scholarships for Steilacoom High School students with preference given to those attending a 2-year college or vocational school.

-Food distributions are on the 2nd and 4th Saturday of each month from 10:00 a.m. to 11:30 a.m. at the old Pioneer Middle School on Chambers Street.
+Food distributions are on the 2nd and 4th Saturday of each month from 10:00 a.m. to 11:30 a.m. at Oberlin Congregational Church.
 Food donations may be dropped off at the Community Center or at the Food Bank during operating hours.

 Financial contributions for any of the programs, including the scholarship program, may be dropped off at the Community Center.
 A separate check, made payable to the Association, may also be sent in with your utility bill.

 For more information, contact Paul Loveless at 581-1912 or Sharon Cornett, Food Pantry Coordinator, at 581-1076.

 You will meet great new friends and have fun!

 - For activities at the Community Center, contact Pauline Monk at 983-2599.